Transport Reversible Jump Proposals: NUMERICAL EXPERIMENTS

 for arbitrary $j\in\mathcal{K}$.
-In the sequel, the combination of multiple estimators of the form \eqref{eq:Bartolucci} within \eqref{eq:BartoProbs} is referred to as the {\em modified Bartolucci estimator} (MBE) of model probabilities.
-We expect the MBE to exhibit the lowest variance for the best across-model proposal type when computed using the same input set of samples from all models (as well as the same model jump probabilities $\{j_k\}$).
+In the sequel, the combination of multiple estimators of the form \eqref{eq:Bartolucci} within \eqref{eq:BartoProbs} is referred to as the {\em Bartolucci bridge estimator} (BBE) of model probabilities.
+We expect the BBE to exhibit the lowest variance for the best across-model proposal type when computed using the same input set of samples from all models (as well as the same model jump probabilities $\{j_k\}$).
+When evaluating performance using the BBE, we generate an {\em additional} set of $N$ samples (for each model $k$) that are independent of the training samples.
+This set is referred to as the {\em evaluation} set.
+One proposal of RJMCMC is made using each of these evaluation samples to obtain the BBE \eqref{eq:Bartolucci} terms within the estimator of model probabilities \eqref{eq:BartoProbs}.